rachmach95/PoetryComparison/overview/assignments.md

 * **Justification**: Why is your proposed design the most effective way of making this argument?
 * **Collaboration Plan**: Who in your group will be responsible for each task?
 * **Timeline**: When will each element of the artifact identified in the **Plan** be completed?
+	* Make sure to include the [**Mockup**](#mockup) and the [**Group Work Report**](#group-work-report) in your timeline.

 This proposal can take any form you want, though I will need an artifact.
 If you are most comfortable writing stuff, you can create a standard technical report.
 If you would prefer to try your hand at a pitch presentation, you can pitch it in class or to me in my office hours, or submit it as a narrated PowerPoint presentation (though we would need to chat on [Slack](https://engl460.slack.com) afterwards).

+#### Group Contract (optional)

+If you would like to set standards of accountability for your group members, please draw up a contract that will outline specific consequences for what happens if deadlines are not met, meetings are missed, or items in the plan are not completed.
+Draft this contract as you see fit and include it in the **Proposal** and I will provide feedback and suggest revisions before the contract becomes binding.

+If you choose to complete a group contract, we (your group and I) will be bound by its contents.

 #### Mockup